guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Background color of the selection regions.

 ``selectionBorder``
-   Color of the selection regions’ border.
+   Color of the selection regions' border.

 ``inactiveSelection``
    Color of inactive selections (inactive view).